 Please read the following document concerning our information obligation according to Sec.
 13 and 14 GDPR when collecting personal data:

-Download information obligation document
+Download information obligation document for video Monitoring

 We use an encryption process in line with state of the art technology via HTTPS (SSL) in order to protect your data during Transmission.